Former Councilwoman responds to audit findings at Jewel J. Newman Community

 Auditors found that Banks had retrieved several items, with others still being stored at the locations until the audit was done.

-Among the missing assets were a $13,000 copier and $5,000 copier.
+Among the missing assets were a $13,000 copier and $5,000 treadmill.
 Auditors also found a TV, with rugs, a community center, refrigerators, and freezers stored at a shuttered fire station near the center.

 Trending News

-"All the equipment was placed at the fire station until not only did we decide what we were gonna do, but also to the conclusion that the agreement we had with the city on the fire station being a full-service pantry," she said.
+"All the equipment was placed at the fire station until, not only did we decide what we were gonna do, but also come to the agreement we had with the city on the fire station being a full-service pantry," she said.

 The audit also detailed boxes of clothes, a mattress, and other personal items stored alongside city-parish property.